lanl-aea/waves/README.rst

 A collection of parametric study and simulation helper utilities.
 Besides the handful of command line utilities, `WAVES`_ also includes custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
 The simulations in this project use `SCons`_ as the automated build system.
-The `SCons documentation`_ covers build system concepts, command line options, and project definition.
+The `SCons documentation`_ covers build system concepts, command line options, and project configuration.

 This project includes a template `WAVES-EABM`_ which is used for the tutorials and for integration and regression testing of the `WAVES`_ extensions to SCons.